 As part of the our comprehensive physical exam, a thorough examination of the eye is routine.
 All of our doctors are trained to evaluate your pet’s eyes and can diagnose and treat many diseases, injuries, or conditions.
 The eye is a sensitive organ and problems of the eye can be quite serious.
 Animals often are challenged with ocular problems that are similar to the eye problems of humans.
 Although some breeds are more prone to eye problems than others, screening for inherited eye diseases is an essential service that we provide.
 Please contact our office immediately for an appointment if you notice the following symptoms from your pet’s eyes: squinting, rubbing , swelling, redness, or discharge of the eye.

-We have a highly experienced veterinary team ensuring that your pet is as comfortable as possible from your pre-surgical visit to your pet’s post-surgical aftercare.
-As a client, we will reassure you that your pet will receive the utmost attention whether the surgery is a routine surgery or a life-threatening and major procedure.
-In addition, we also strive to make sure that our patients are in a clean and safe community in order to promote a speedy recovery.
-We perform a variety of surgeries depending on your pets needs including spays and neuters, tumor removals, declaws, soft tissue surgeries, and orthopedic procedures.
-Our veterinarians make sure that pain is managed before, during, and after surgeries.
-Most of our surgeries are followed with a laser therapy treatment in order to promote faster healing and to manage pain.
+We perform a variety of surgeries depending on your pets needs; spays and neuters, tumor removals, declaws, soft tissue surgeries, and orthopedic procedures.
+Whether its routine surgery or a more tailored procedure, we have a highly experienced veterinary team dedicated to ensuring that your pet is as comfortable as possible from your pre-surgical visit to your pet’s post-surgical aftercare.
+In addition, we strive to make sure that our patients are in a clean and safe community in order to promote a speedy recovery.
+Most of our surgeries are also followed with a laser therapy treatment in order to promote faster healing and to manage pain.